mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/azure/index.md

 ---
 layout: layout.pug
-excerpt: Guide for DC/OS on Azure using Terraform
+title: Deploying DC/OS on Azure using the Universal Installer
-title: DC/OS on Azure Terraform
+excerpt: Guide for installing DC/OS on Azure using the Universal Installer
-navigationTitle: Azure Terraform
+navigationTitle: Universal Installer on Azure
 menuWeight: 2
 ---